Development

 The Profit on Cost Calculator helps UK property developers assess development viability and lender requirements.
 Calculate profit on cost (POC), profit on GDV, and return on equity to determine if your scheme meets lender criteria for development finance.

-Profit on GDV and margin analysis for developer returns
+Profit on GDV margin analysis

 Visual POC gauge showing lender acceptance thresholds